zig-gamedev/zig-gamedev/samples/mesh_shader_test/README.md

 ## mesh shader test

 This sample application is an introduction to DirectX 12 Mesh Shaders (MS).
-It draws a large amount of geometry using three techniques:
+It draws a large amount of geometry using three techniques.

-* Mesh Shader emulating Vertex Shader
-* Vertex Shader with programmable vertex fetching
-* Vertex Shader with fixed function vertex fetching

-When drawing 200M triangles on GTX 1660:
+When drawing **200M triangles on GTX 1660**:
-- Mesh Shader emulating Vertex Shader: ~26.8 ms
+- Mesh Shader (emulating VS, no culling): ~26.8 ms
-- Vertex Shader with programmable vertex fetching: ~50.2 ms
+- Vertex Shader with programmable vertex fetching (no HW index buffer): ~50.2 ms
 - Vertex Shader with fixed function vertex fetching: ~24.8 ms

+When drawing **200M triangles on RX 6800**:
+- Mesh Shader (emulating VS, no culling): ~23.6 ms
+- Vertex Shader with programmable vertex fetching (no HW index buffer): ~13.5 ms
+- Vertex Shader with fixed function vertex fetching: ~12.4 ms

 ![image](screenshot.png)